alaincaltieri/financialfallacies/_posts/2024-05-01-you_should_invest_in_timeshares_or_vacation_properties.markdown

 It's easy to understand why people fall for this fallacy.
 Dreamy advertisements and catchy sales pitches paint a picture of affordable vacations, promising investment growth and high return on investment.
 Many people love the idea of having a home away from home and may think that investing in one will be a good financial decision.
 Moreover, individuals often overlook the recurring costs associated with timeshares such as the annual fees and maintenance costs.

-The correct financial behaviour would be to allocate your funds into diversified, well-researched investments that are expected to appreciate over time, like low-cost index funds, bonds or real estate properties which can generate rental income, and allow for long term capital appreciation.
+An effective financial strategy would be to allocate your funds into diversified, well-researched investments that are expected to appreciate over time, like low-cost index funds, bonds or real estate properties which can generate rental income, and allow for long term capital appreciation.
 Additionally, maintaining an emergency fund, limiting liabilities and establishing a solid retirement plan are beneficial moves.

 Here are some further readings: